 Larry Lawson is a Founder and Executive Chairman at Proxima.
 He has 45+ years of experience in the healthcare industry.

 He has been the founder, board member, and executive at several medical device companies: eCardio Diagnostics, Decisio Health, HeartcoR Solutions, and Preventice.
 He is an Angel Investor with the Goose Society, TMC Venture Fund, and Angel MD.

 He is a Distinguished American Award recipient from the Horatio Alger Association.

-Matt received his Biomedical Sciences degree from Texas A&M University and has over 15 years of industry experience working across multiple life science businesses in critical areas, including clinical operations, business operations, and business development.
-He also has experience in the lung, GI, hematology, orthopedic surgery, and radiation oncology research programs.
+Matt has over 15 years of industry experience working across multiple life science businesses in key areas including clinical operations, business operations, and business development.

 Prior to joining the Proxima team, he was a member of the executive team and the Sr. Director of Corporate Operations at MedSource, a CRO focused on Oncology, Neurology, and Rare Diseases.
 While at MedSource, Matt successfully managed corporate operations and business development through high growth period (57% CAGR over five years) building operations to support growth.
 Prior to MedSource he held several management positions at McKesson Specialty Health / US Oncology.
 At US Oncology Matt led clinical and business operations for the launch of their oncology CRO through start-up, full service clinical trial operations, and business acquisition.
 Prior to managing the CRO business unit at US Oncology, he led clinical development for the Lung, GI, Hematology, and Radiation Oncology research programs.